Jumpin Jerry

 J: Now that sounds dangerous!
 Jumping around when you can’t see.

-S: He must have been very excited, thinking Jesus was calling him.
+S: He must have been filled with joy, knowing Jesus was calling him.

-J: I know I would have been excited If I were blind and I knew Jesus wanted to see me.
-So did Jesus actually heal him?
+J: I know I would have been filled with joy if I were blind and knew Jesus wanted to see me.
+So, did Jesus actually heal him?

 J: And....?

-J: You know, I was a champion high jumper when I was in school!
+J: Hey, that's a joyful story.
+You know, I was a champion high jumper when I was in school!

 S: Really?

 J: Yep, 'Jumping Jerry' they used to call me!
 I'm still pretty good.
-Do you want me to show you?
+Do you want me to show you how high I can jump?

 S: Not really, no.

-J: Oh come on, I bet the kids would like to see how high I can jump.
+J: Oh come on!
+I'm sure these kids would like to see how high I can jump.

 S: No they wouldn't, It’s time for us to get off the stage....